Ion mobility spectrometry: Ion mobility

-where Q is the ion charge, n is the drift gas number density, μ is the reduced mass of the ion and the drift gas molecules, k is Boltzmann constant, T is the drift gas temperature, and σ is the collision cross section between the ion and the drift gas molecules.
-Often, N is used instead of n for the drift gas number density and Ω instead σ for the ion-neutral collision cross section.
-This relation holds approximately at a low electric field limit, where the ratio of E/N is small and thus the thermal energy of the ions is much greater than the energy gained from the electric field between collisions.
+where Q is the ion charge, n is the drift gas number density, μ is the reduced mass of the ion and the drift gas molecules, k is Boltzmann constant, T is the drift gas temperature, and σ is the collision cross-section between the ion and the drift gas molecules.
+Often, N is used instead of n for the drift gas number density, and Ω instead σ for the ion–neutral collision cross-section.
+This relation holds approximately at a low electric field limit, where the ratio of E/N is small, and thus the thermal energy of the ions is much greater than the energy gained from the electric field between collisions.
 With these ions having similar energies as the buffer gas molecules, diffusion forces dominate ion motion in this case.
-The ratio E/N is typically given in Townsends (Td) and the transition between low- and high-field conditions is typically estimated to occur between 2 Td and 10 Td.
-When low-field conditions no longer prevail, the ion mobility itself becomes a function of the electric field strength which is usually described empirically through the so-called alpha function.
+The ratio E/N is typically given in townsends (Td), and the transition between low- and high-field conditions is typically estimated to occur between 2 and 10 Td.
+When low-field conditions no longer prevail, the ion mobility itself becomes a function of the electric field strength, which is usually described empirically through the so-called alpha function: